PicoPlanetDev/Stratasys-Mojo-Conversion/README.md

 6. Ensure that Expert mode is selected by pressing the button in the top right.
 7. Navigate to *General* > *Bed Shape*.
 ![Bed Shape dialog](screenshots/bed_shape.png)
-8. Load the `Mojo Logo.png` file in this repository as the bed texture.
+1. Load the `Mojo Logo.png` file from the `PrusaSlicer/buildplate` folder you copied as the bed texture.
-9. Load the `Accurate Mojo Build Plate.stl` file in this repository as the bed model.
+2. Load the `Accurate Mojo Build Plate.stl` file `PrusaSlicer/buildplate` folder you copied as the bed model.

 ## Usage Instructions